 Exploring Moon Phases in Order

 The first thing you will need to do is print out a copy of the Moon Phases in Order Coding Activity.
 While you can print it out in black and white, the shading in some of the phases will stand out more when it is printed out in color.
-You can get your copy of the Moon Phases sheet by Signing up for our Hands-on Learning Newsletter.
+You can get your copy of the Moon Phases sheet by clicking the link below

 Children will need to start by drawing arrows in the boxes that will lead them from the word start to the new moon.
 That will mean drawing an arrow pointing upwards in both the boxes between them.